hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 _ = client.request(API.Customer.patch(firstName: "First", lastName: "Last"))
 ```

-> In general the actual net network calls are only made from Model layer (e.g. `API.Customer` would only be used directly inside `CustomerService` class).
+> In general, the actual net network calls are only made from Model layer (e.g. `API.Customer` would only be used directly inside `CustomerService` class).

 Each of the requests return [cold observables](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/HotAndColdObservables.md).
 So nothing is going to happen until someone subscribes to the observable.
 I'm not going to dive into details about RxSwift and how to use it.
 The article assumes that you are already familiar with it.
 However, what I would like to do is show a couple of examples of why observables are so useful and why it's a good idea to use them in a networking layer.

-**Load two resources simulatenesouly and continue only when both requests were successfull**
+**Load two resources simultaneously and continue only when both requests were successful**

-Suppose you need to load two entities form the backed simulatenesouly and only then you would be able to continue.
+Suppose you need to load two entities form the backed simultaneously and only then you would be able to continue.
 Without Rx it would be an exercise of manually managing state of both of those requests.
 With Rx [`combineLatest`](http://reactivex.io/documentation/operators/combinelatest.html) operator it's a single line:

 ```swift
 let dependencies = Observable.combineLatest(